nasa/oceandata-notebooks/book/notebooks/oci/oci_ocssw_l2gen.md

 <div class="alert alert-warning">

 Fun fact: `l2gen` used to be named "Multi Sensor Level 1 to 2", or MSL12.
-That is why many .par files start with 'msl12'.
+That is why many par files start with 'msl12'.
 The OB.DAAC renamed most programs with names like 'l2gen', or 'l3mapgen' to more clearly identify their purpose.
-But, the .par files for use with l2gen still have names that begin with 'msl12'.
+But, the par files for use with l2gen still have names that begin with 'msl12'.
 Just remember msl12 = l2gen.

 </div>

-Now, let's look at the PACE OCI-specific files within the `~/ocssw/share/oci` directory:
+Now, let's look at the PACE OCI-specific files within the `share/oci` directory:

 ```{code-cell} ipython3
 :scrolled: true